Wall Street Pummels DXC After Recent Earnings Report

 Wells Fargo gave a rating of “Underweight” to DXC, setting the target price at $30 in the report published on January 09th of the current year.

-Volatility was left at 4.22%, however, over the last 30 days, the volatility rate increased by 4.05%, as shares sank -9.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.10% upper at present.
+Volatility was left at 4.42%, however, over the last 30 days, the volatility rate increased by 5.10%, as shares surge +2.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.30% upper at present.

 Stock Fundamentals for DXC